gmtsciencedev/scitq/README.md

 it was never production tested by us.
 The simple size of documentation makes it impossible to grasp quickly.
-I think the main flaw of slurm is the complexity of the specifications: to be able to execute any tasks based on resource consumption (which PYTQ does not do: it has much (too?) simpler model of concurrency per worker - see below for details and now if you think this too simple for you, look really deeper into slurm).
+I think the main flaw of slurm is the complexity of the specifications: to be able to execute any tasks based on resource consumption (which scitq does not do: it has much (too?) simpler model of concurrency per worker - see below for details and now if you think this too simple for you, look really deeper into slurm).